GriffinG1/.bot/README.md

-# Kurisu
+# Goku
-A Discord server bot by 916253 and ihaveamac/ihaveahax.
-Designed heavily around the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh).
+A Discord server bot by LyricLy.
+Designed heavily around the [Nintendo Homebrew Idiot Log Discord]( https://discord.gg/hHHKPFz).

-Although it is open source, this bot is not really designed to be used in other setups at the moment; the source is mainly just available for those interested in how it works on the Nintendo Homebrew server.
+Although it is open source, this bot is not really designed to be used in other setups at the moment; the source is mainly just available for those interested in how it works on the Nintendo Homebrew Idiot Log server.

 ## Requirements:
 * Python 3.5 or above